iKingNinja/iKingNinja/README.md

 - 👋 Hi, I’m @iKingNinja
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Lua and JavaScript
+- 🌱 I’m currently learning Luau and C#
+- I am the founder of @Norilix and the developer of N-RTD

 <!---
 iKingNinja/iKingNinja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.